 The ecommerce platform that you choose for your online store is an important decision you need to make early on.
 If you choose a platform that is too simplistic, it will hurt you later on down the line as your store grows and requires more features.

 If you choose a setup that is too complicated or requires more technical knowledge than you possess, you risk delaying the launch of your shop and losing momentum.

-As part of my free 6 day mini course on how to start a niche online store, I recommend 2 different platforms depending on your level of technical competence.
+As part of my free 6 day mini course on how to start a niche online store, I recommend 2 different website platforms depending on your level of technical competence.

 If your primary goal is to get up and running as quickly as possible, then you should go with a fully hosted platform like Shopify.